-If there’s one thing we are going to tell you that you HAVE to see while you’re at Disneyland during the holidays, it’s the lighting of Sleeping Beauty’s Winter Castle.
+If there’s one thing we are going to tell you that you HAVE to see while you’re at Disneyland during the holidays, it’s the lighting of Sleeping Beauty’s Winter Castle or “Wintertime Enchantment.”
 This is seriously one of the most beautiful things we’ve ever seen, and if you love Disneyland already, you’re going to love it even more after witnessing this (if you haven’t already) – ha!

-Two times every night during the holidays, the castle will transform into what you see below!
-They don’t just turn the lights on, it starts SNOWING (what?!), and music that will make you cry (we cry a lot at Disneyland) can be heard up and down Main Street as the castle slowly reveals a beautiful scene of lights and magic!
+At 6:00 PM and 7:30 PM every evening during the holiday season, the castle will transform into what you see below!
+They don’t just turn the lights on, it starts SNOWING up and down Main Street (what?!), and music that will make you cry (we cry a lot at Disneyland) can be heard on Main Street as the castle slowly reveals a beautiful scene of lights and magic!
 Really, you CAN’T miss seeing this at least once!
-Like mentioned above, this happens a couple times a night, usually a couple hours before fireworks and then again one hour (or so) before fireworks.
-Be sure to check with a Cast Member for the exact times so you don’t miss it!

 There usually aren’t a ton of people standing around waiting for the lighting of the castle to happen (like they do for fireworks or parades), so we suggest trying to stand right in front of the castle so watch!
 The snow fall happens around the hub and up and down Main Street, so if you’re wanting to see that, just be sure you’re somewhere in that area!